snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-dotnet-tracker-released.md

 The Emitter and AsyncEmitter classes use [NLog][nlog] to log messages to the console.
 You can set the logging level using the static `setLogLevel` method:

 {% highlight csharp %}
-Emitter.SetLogLevel(Logging.Debug);
+Log.SetLogLevel(Log.Level.Debug);
 {% endhighlight %}

-By default the log level is set to Logging.Info.
+By default the log level is set to Log.Level.Info.
 The possible levels are:

 | **Level**      | **Description**                                             |
 |---------------:|:------------------------------------------------------------|